raedmokdad/talk2data/README.md

 ## Tech stuff (if you care)

 - Python 3.12
-- OpenAI GPT-4o-mini for the AI part
+- Advanced language model for natural language processing
 - Validates SQL so nothing dangerous runs
 - Has retry logic when AI messes up